-Courses in which grades below "B-" (2.7) are received cannot be applied toward fulfillment of the requirements for any graduate (PhD or Master's) degree, and consequently, the course must be retaken in order to achieve a B- or better grade.
+Courses in which grades below "B-" (2.7) are received cannot be applied toward fulfillment of the requirements for the EdD, and consequently, the course must be retaken in order to achieve a B- or better grade.
 However, all grades received, including repeat courses, will appear on the student's transcript and will be included in the GPA calculation, but only one course enrollment may be counted towards graduation credits.